Tag: PredictLeads (Page 1 of 2)

 For market intelligence teams: where to focus

-Whether you’re analyzing ecommerce growth, tracking tech adoption, or assessing exposure to global supply chain risk, now is the time to monitor alternative data sources more closely.
+Whether you’re analyzing ecommerce growth, tracking tech adoption, or assessing exposure to global supply chain risk, now is the time to monitor alternative data sources more closely for new signals related to hiring.

 We recommend focusing on: